 That will get you into trouble.

-“How do you know?
-Is that what the priests taught you.”
+“Is that what the priests taught you.”

 He shook his head, then reached over and took out his book.
 The book of stories for children.
 He brought it with him always, and she could see from his reverent touch that he valued it greatly.